publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch145/m__us_usc_t10_s2458.md

  __Report on Inventory and Control of Military Equipment__

     [Pub.
 L. 106–65, div.
-A, title III, § 363][/us/pl/106/65/s363], Oct.
+A, title III][/us/pl/106/65/dA/tIII], § 363, Oct.
 5, 1999, [113 Stat.
 576][/us/stat/113/576], provided that not later than Aug.
 31, 2000, the Secretary of Defense was to submit to the Committees on Armed Services of the Senate and the House of Representatives a report on the inventory and control of the military equipment of the Department of Defense as of the end of fiscal year 1999, and that not later than Nov.
 30, 2000, the Inspector General of the Department of Defense was to review the report and submit comments to the committees.

  __Best Commercial Inventory Practices for Management of Secondary Supply Items__

 [Pub.
 L. 105–261, div.
-A, title III, § 347][/us/pl/105/261/s347], Oct.
+A, title III][/us/pl/105/261/dA/tIII], § 347, Oct.
 17, 1998, [112 Stat.
 1980][/us/stat/112/1980], provided that:

 >     “(a)  __Development and Submission of Schedule__  __.—__